rossetti/KSLBook/docs/12-QueuingTheory.md

 ***

-::: {.exercise #chQTP10}
+::: {.exercise #chQTP11}
 You have been hired to analyze the needs for loading dock facilities at a trucking terminal.
 The present terminal has 4 docks on the main building.
-Any trucks that arrive when all docks are full are assigned to a secondary terminal, which a short distance away from the main terminal.
+Any trucks that arrive when all docks are full are assigned to a secondary terminal, which is a short distance away from the main terminal.
 Assume that the arrival process is Poisson with a rate of 5 trucks each hour.
 There is no available space at the main terminal for trucks to wait for a dock.
 At the present time nearly 50\% of the